For some, this answer will seem both obvious and somewhat odd for me to address at all.

 Nothing could be further from the truth.

 But the key is that the site owner – me, in this case – has nothing to do with the ad selection.
-I don’t even know what products are available to be advertised; I just tell AdSense “put an ad here”, and it does the rest.
+I don’t even know what products are available to be advertised; I just tell them “put an ad here”, and they does the rest.

 … an ad is simply some space that a website “rents out” so an advertiser can place their message there.